When we receive a gift, do we yield to returning the favor?

 — Lord Vincent Van Mendoza (@digitallourd) March 23, 2021

 It’s innate among us to give back whenever we receive something that is of high value.
 Often, I use this psychology principle in marketing.
 In one of my clients, I gave several recommendations on how she could improve on her marketing strategies.
 Specifically, I pointed out the things that need some housekeeping from their website.
 I started enumerating things like cookie banner, pop-ups, testimonials — among others.
 In other words, I did a FREE site audit for them.
-Im essence, this is what reciprocity is about.

 Have you ever had a FREE taste at one of the product stand at the mall?
 Later did you realize that you were contributing to #ViralMarketing; that is, you were subconsciously helping in marketing through word of mouth.
 Perhaps, you could have said, “Hey!
 You better try product X because it tastes so good!”

 This has reference to what Dr. Robert Cialdini introduced in his book, Influence: The Psychology of Persuasion.
-In this book, the concept of reciprocity os simple — if someone does something for you, you’ll naturally want to do something for them.
+In this book, the concept of reciprocity is simple — if someone does something for you, you’ll naturally want to do something for them.

 Particularly here in Davao city, I have observed that most service providers get a tip from clients when they offer freebies.
 Not only do they attract more customers — but they also stir the culture of giving back.
 Personally, I got to receive a tip from my hosting clients (especially wedding clients) when I would tell them that I’m giving them a certain type of service for FREE.